What Are Stinging Insects?

 Where a stinging insect decides to nest is species-specific.
 In general, stinging insects are outdoor pests, but sometimes take advantage of an opening in a home or other building and will build a nest in wall voids, attics, and rafters.

 Yellow jackets build their nests in the ground or secluded places like between rocks, under decks, in woodpiles, or attics.
 Paper wasps place their upside-down umbrella-shaped nests up off the ground.
-Their nests hang from tree branches, in shrubs, under roof eaves, rafters, and the tops of doors frames.
+Their nests hang from tree branches, in shrubs, under roof eaves, rafters, and the tops of door frames.

 How do I get rid of stinging insects?